Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Data description and methods

 \subsection{Response functions and congestion indicators}

 This contribution focuses on the analysis of response functions

-where~$\tilde{R}_{ij}^{(x)}(\tau)$ yields the response, i.e. the average change, of a traffic observable~$x$ at section~$i$ at time~$t+\tau$ conditioned on congestion indicated by~$\varepsilon_j(t)$ at section~$j$ at a previous time~$t$.
-With regard to \cite{Wang2023}, we take a first step to extend the study by not only considering the responses of velocities~$x=v$, but also determining and discussing the responses of flow~$x=q$ and density~$x=\rho$.
-In a second step, we take into account the complex nature of freeway traffic by varying the indicator~$\varepsilon_j(t)$.
-Alternatively one could also define response functions in which the unconnected part $\left\langle \Delta x_i(t,\tau)\right\rangle_t \left\langle \varepsilon_j(t) \right\rangle_t$ is subtracted.
-Here we find it useful to use the definition in Eq.~\eqref{eq22_1}.
+which yields the response, or the average change, of a traffic observable~$x$ at section~$i$ at time~$t+\tau$ conditioned on congestion indicated by~$\varepsilon_j(t)$ at section~$j$ at a previous time~$t$.
+In regard to the study by Wang et al. \cite{Wang2023}, we take the initial step of extending the analysis to encompass not only the responses of velocities ($x = v$), but also those of flow ($x=q$) and density ($x=\rho$).
+In a second step, the complex nature of freeway traffic is taken into account by varying the indicator~$\varepsilon_j(t)$.
+An alternative approach would be to define response functions in which the unconnected part $\left\langle \Delta x_i(t,\tau)\right\rangle_t \left\langle \varepsilon_j(t) \right\rangle_t$ is subtracted.
+Here we find it useful to use the definition in~\eqref{eq22_1}.

-On the one hand, in a relatively simple approach congestion can be described as a (density) shock wave propagating up-stream through free flow traffic phases \cite{Lighthill55,Richards56}.
-On the other hand, more recent traffic theory approaches show the existence of different phases (or states) of congestion and their transitions, whose description is far more complicated, e.g. three-phase traffic theory \cite{Kerner_2004,Kerner_2009}.
-In light of the research in \cite{Wang2023}, we have an idea of the properties that response functions may capture in relation to congestion phases.
-We expect to find the capability of responses to reflect the correlations between the fundamental traffic observables velocity, flow and density during phases of congestion propagation as depicted in \fig{fig:wave_schematic}.
+On the one hand, in a relatively simple approach congestion can be described as a (density) shock wave propagating upstream through free flow traffic phases \cite{Lighthill55,Richards56}.
+In contrast, more recent traffic theory approaches demonstrate the existence of diverse phases (or states) of congestion and their transitions, which are more complex to describe, e.g. three-phase traffic theory \cite{Kerner_2004,Kerner_2009}.
+Considering the results of Wang et al. \cite{Wang2023}, we have developed an understanding of the characteristics that response functions may encompass in relation to congestion phases.
+Our analysis will reveal the capacity of responses to reflect the correlations between the fundamental traffic observables, namely velocity, flow, and density, during phases of congestion propagation, as illustrated in \fig{fig:wave_schematic}.